AppAnalysis-BGSU/DynamicAnalysis/README.md

 # DynamicAnalysis
  Deep learning to classify android applications as `benign` and `malicious`.

- `Benign Android Applications:` As the term suggests, these android are not of threat to users using them as they do not show bad behaviors like deleting user info, stealing user info, sending unsolicited sms, making unauthorized phone calls etc. On the other hand, applications that depict such behavior are `Malicious Applications`.
+ `Benign Android Applications:` As the term suggests, these applications are not of threat to users using them as they do not show behaviors like deleting user info, stealing user info, sending unsolicited sms, making unauthorized phone calls etc. On the other hand, applications that depict such behavior are `Malicious Applications`.

 ## Airpush-Malware